Skip to main content

 • a floating point number, use the ToFloat() function

-• Boolean: This type of operand is specified by case-insensitive sequence of the following letters - true, false.
+• Boolean: Specified by a case-insensitive sequence of the letters true or false.
 Examples: TRUE, False, TrUe, false

 Operators

-The Property Expressions API supports the operators below, and applies them in the order of precedence.
-Use parenthesis to change the precedence of any operators.
+The Property Expressions API supports the operators below and applies them in the order of precedence.
+Use parentheses to change the precedence of any operators.

 Example